-A leader among his peers both on and off the court, Oliver Purnell enters his third season as head coach at DePaul in 2012-13.
-Known as a builder of programs, DePaul is the fifth coaching stop for Purnell over his 24-year career as he established has winning traditions at each of his previous four coaching stops.
+A leader among his peers both on and off the court, Oliver Purnell enters his fifth season as head coach at DePaul in 2014-15.
+Known as a builder of programs, DePaul is the fifth coaching stop for Purnell over his 26-year career as he established has winning traditions at each of his previous four coaching stops.

 He was named the 13th head coach in DePaul basketball history on April 6, 2010 after stops at Clemson, Dayton, Old Dominion and Radford.
 From his first victory at Radford on Nov.
 30, 1988 to his 400th career win with the Blue Demons on Dec.
 22, 2010, Purnell has recorded a milestone victory at each stop of his coaching career.